 - Chronic gastrointestinal problems (loose stools, gas, IBD)

-As you can see, a lot of the above symptoms are similar to those of canine allergies, and other symptoms also mimick many different dog diseases.
+As you can see, a lot of the above symptoms are similar to those of canine allergies, and other symptoms also mimic many different dog diseases.

 As a result, very often, a case of dog yeast infection is misdiagnosed as something else.
 Sometimes, this can exacerbate the yeast problem.

-For example, steroids may be prescribed to alleviate the allergy-like symptoms, but as mentioned above, strong medications such as steroids can cause an imbalanced pH and will upset the balance of bacteria and yeasts in the digestive tract.
+For example, thinking that the dog has allergies, a vet may prescribe steroids to alleviate the allergy-like symptoms.
+But as mentioned above, strong medications such as steroids can cause an imbalanced pH and will upset the balance of bacteria and yeasts in the digestive tract.

-This further worsening the yeast overgrowth problem.
+This further worsens the yeast overgrowth problem.
 Once the yeast overgrowth is out of control, it begins to produce toxins that further degrade the dog’s health.

 Treatment of Canine Yeast Infections